near/docs/docs/tutorials/contracts/nfts/8-marketplace.md

 ### Query for listing information {#query-listing-information}

 To query for important information for a specific listing, you can call the `get_sale` function.
 This requires that you pass in the `nft_contract_token`.
-This is essentially the unique identifiers for sales on the market contract as explained earlier.
+This is essentially the unique identifier for sales on the market contract as explained earlier.
 It consists of the NFT contract followed by a `DELIMITER` followed by the token ID.
 In this contract, the `DELIMITER` is simply a period: `.`.
 An example of this query can be seen below.

 ```bash
 near view $MARKETPLACE_CONTRACT_ID get_sale '{"nft_contract_token": "fayyr-nft.testnet.token-42"}'